matthias-straub/WsprryPi/README.md

+# WsprryPi with 6-digit locators (type 3 messages) and clean RF from "librpitx"

 This version from 2026 adds 6-digit locator support to the WsprryPi version by F5OEO.
 The 6-digit locator code was taken from https://github.com/g4wnc/WsprryPi This results in version with clean RF due to "librpitx" and support for 6-digit locators (Type 3 messages).